MartinKondor/supertokens-boilerplate/README.md

 ## Features

 * Using SuperTokens for authentication
-* Using Twilio for phone number verification with SMS
 * Swagger at `http://localhost:3000/api-doc`
+* Using Fontawesome for icons
+* TODO: Using Twilio for phone number verification with SMS

 ## Getting Started